Running Training ᐅ Haile Gebrselassie’s Top 5 Warm-Up Exercises

-With all the excitement before a race, some runners are tempted to do a more race-focused warm-up.
-This can easily lead to overexertion if you are doing unfamiliar exercises that your body isn’t accustomed to.
-We collected tips from Haile Gebrselassie to make sure that you can start your race feeling calm and flexible.
+With all the excitement before a race, some runners are tempted to do more race-focused warm-up exercises.
+This can easily lead to overexertion if you are doing an unfamiliar warm-up that your body isn’t accustomed to.
+We collected tips from Olympic gold medalist Haile Gebrselassie to make sure that you can start your race feeling calm and flexible.

 Have a warm-up routine

-If warming up isn’t part of your workout routine, you should get familiar with it before your next race.
+If warm-up exercises aren’t a regular part of your workout routine, you should get familiar with it before your next race.
 A good warm up routine plays a key role in preparing your body for the upcoming strain of a race.

 Two-time Olympic champion Haile Gebrselassie combines classic warm-up exercises with special running technique drills.
 He showed us a few of them during his visit to the adidas Runtastic Headquarters.
 We’ve selected five exercises for you: